Ringette Ontario Hall of Fame

 Throughout his involvement, Paul led by example as a supervisor, instructor, evaluator, and mentor to hundreds of officials throughout the province and across Canada.
 On and off the ice, he was the consummate role model for officials and regional supervisors alike: firm, yet fair and approachable.

-In acknowledgement of Paul’s many contributions to the Ontario Ringette Association’s officiating program, he was inducted into the Hall of Fame as a Provincial Builder in 1993.
+In acknowledgment of Paul’s many contributions to the Ontario Ringette Association’s officiating program, he was inducted into the Hall of Fame as a Provincial Builder in 1993.

 Robert (Bob) Sugden